Albuquerque Distracted Driving Accident Attorney

 - Reaching for dropped items

-We’ve all probably done some of these things while driving, but if any of them distracts you and leads to a crash, well, you’re the one at fault.
+We’ve all probably done some of these things while driving, but if any distract you and leads to a crash, you’re the one at fault.

-“The National Safety Council (NSC) estimates 21 percent of all crashes in 2010 involved talking on cell phones – accounting for 1.1 million crashes that year.
-According to the NSC, using a cell phone while driving makes it four times as likely that the driver will crash – while using a handheld or hands-free devices.”
+“The National Safety Council (NSC) estimates 21 percent of all crashes in 2010 involved talking on cell phones, accounting for 1.1 million crashes that year.
+According to the NSC, using a cell phone while driving makes it four times as likely that the driver will crash, while using a handheld or hands-free device.”

-According to a recent study by Pew Research, cell phone use has grown dramatically over the past 10 years.
+According to a recent study by Pew Research, cell phone use has increased dramatically over the past decade.
 In 2011, cell phone subscriptions covered only 35% of the U.S. population; by 2021, that had grown to 97%.

-At any given time of the day, 7 days a week, as many as 660,000 drivers are using their cell phones while driving a vehicle.
+At any given time of the day, 7 days a week, as many as 660,000 drivers use their cell phones while driving a vehicle.

 Also, according to The National Safety Council’s Brief on Distracted Driving: